archondigital/archondigital.github.io/_posts/2015-05-03-selfie-generation.md

 ---

-From sometime back in March on a weekend when I had nothing better to do but walk around with a camera, creeping people out.
+From sometime back in March, on a weekend when I had nothing better to do but walk around with a camera, creeping people out.
 Spent that entire day taking pictures and just sort of forgot about these until today.

 I thought maybe I could rant a bit about how everyone does selfies, but nah, that subject has already been well covered by almost everyone else I follow so I'll just leave this photo here.